NER Class K

-The North Eastern Railway (NER) Class K classified as Class Y8 by the London and North Eastern Railway (LNER) is a class of 0-4-0T steam locomotives designed for shunting.
+The North Eastern Railway (NER) Class K classified as Class Y8 by the London and North Eastern Railway (LNER) is a class of 0-4-0T steam locomotives designed to work at Hull Docks.
 It was designed by Thomas W. Worsdell and five of these tiny engines were built in 1890.
 These were numbered 559-63.

 Description

 The Class K design was not just small, it was diminutive, and as Class Y8 these were the smallest steam locomotives used by the LNER.
 They were fitted with steam and hand brakes only, never having vacuum brakes, and were unusual in having no bunker behind the cab for the coal, but rather having the small amount of coal required stored in a bin at the back of the footplate.

-The Y8s were built with 'marine' type boilers, i.e. with a cylindrical flue into which the grate fitted.
+The Y8s were built with 'marine' type boilers, i.e. with a cylindrical furnace into which the grate fitted.
 Between 1902 and 1904, they were all re-boilered with more traditional boilers similar to those fitted to the NER Class H locomotives.

 Originally all of the Y8s were fitted with a single whistle of the bell-shaped type.
 560, 561, and 563 acquired the organ type during LNER ownership.
 559 also had one of these whistles fitted, but after 1940.
 In 1942 LNER No. 8091 (NER No. 560) acquired the chime whistle from the LNER Class A4 4469 Sir Ralph Wedgewood when it was damaged during an air raid on York in 1942.
 By 1946, the original organ-pipe whistle had been restored.